-Learning in a foreign language is incredibly difficult and it can sometimes seem to ELL students that there are simply too many gaps in their language knowledge to grasp a subject.
+Learning in a foreign language is incredibly difficult, and it can sometimes seem to ELL students that there are simply too many gaps in their language knowledge to grasp a subject.

 This is an example of planning on a small scale, but this can also be applied to more long-term learning goals.

-Similarly, monitoring progress might come as second nature to teachers, but students haven’t necessarily been taught to independently monitor their own learning.
+Monitoring progress might come as second nature to teachers, but students haven’t necessarily been taught to independently monitor their own learning.

 Why not give your students a copy of your long-term plan for the week, month or even year ahead?